CSCfi/csc-user-guide/docs/support/faq/cannot_login_from_nomachine.md

 The problem is likely your keyboard mapping in the remote desktop.
 Don't try too many times, or your account will be (temporarily) banned.

-To fix this, please follow [CSC NoMachine Tutorial]
+To fix this, please consult the known issues section in the [CSC NoMachine Tutorial]

   [CSC NoMachine Tutorial]: /support/tutorials/nomachine-usage.md